Phrasal Verbs — The Complete Guide

 - pick up: Can you pick up my kids from school?

 - talk over: We talked over our new plans.

-- run into: I ran into my best friend in the center.
+- run into: I ran into my best friend in the centre.

 - drop off: Sam dropped off to the supermarket to get some beer.

 - grow up: I grew up in the United States.

 - wake up: People who work normally wake up early.